Norris was a black belt in ‘Karate’, ‘Taekwondo’, ‘Tang Soo Do’, ‘Brazilian jiu jitsu’ and ‘judo’.

 After serving in the ‘United States Air Force’, Norris won many martial arts championships and later founded his own discipline, ‘Chun Kuk Do’.

-While Norris continued acting, his student actor Steve McQueen suggested he take film work seriously, with Norris cast in the feature “Breaker!
+While Norris continued acting, his student, actor Steve McQueen suggested he take film work seriously, with Norris cast in the feature “Breaker!
 Breaker!”
 (1977).

-Norris went on to appear in a streak of bankable independently made action and martial arts films, including “A Force of One” (1979), “The Octagon” (1980) and “An Eye for an Eye”.
+His second lead, “Good Guys Wear Black” (1978), became a hit, and Norris soon became a popular action film star.
+He went on to appear in a streak of bankable independently made action features including “A Force of One” (1979), “The Octagon” (1980) and “An Eye for an Eye”.

-He went on to make studio films including “Silent Rage” (1982) with Columbia, “Forced Vengeance” (1982) with MGM and “Lone Wolf McQuade” (1983) with Orion.
+Norris went on to make studio films including “Silent Rage” (1982) with Columbia, “Forced Vengeance” (1982) with MGM and “Lone Wolf McQuade” (1983) with Orion.

 Cannon Films then signed him into a multiple film deal, starting with “Missing in Action” (1984), launching a franchise trilogy.
 Other films with Cannon included “Invasion U.S.A” (1985), “The Delta Force” (1986) and “Firewalker” (1986).